HopelessCompass/kcollect/README.md

 # kcollect
 Log collector "Kcollect" gives you ability to collect all your log files and directories in one place.
-It's like Graylog, but works locally
+It's like Graylog, but works locally.

+Instruction:
+It's easy to use.
+Just add your log files in config.yml file and start/restart service.
+Program will automatically implement at start of message a nickname of file which you set up in config, file's location and timestamp

 How to run:
 1. sudo touch /etc/systemd/system/logcollector.service